 Electronically Insulated: If Hydro-Man did appear before the first game, Spidey based the suit out of Electro to deal with him.

-Spider Punk: Based on Shocker to deal with Sand Man if he did appear before the first game.
+Spider Punk: Based on Shocker to deal with the Sandman if he did appear before the first game.

-Big Time: An upgrade to the Noir Suit which allows Spidey to sneak into enemy territory without getting spotted all the time.
+Big Time: An upgrade to the Noir Suit which allows Spidey to sneak into enemy territory without getting spotted.

-MK III: This was made when he handled more big-time robberies such as in banks.
+MK III: This was made when he handled more big-time crimes such as bank robberies.

 2099 Black: Based on Graviton.